• Home

 By focusing on ideation, we were able to contain the scope while building something that felt intuitive, and creatively supportive.

-Before committing to a full voice-led proof of concept, I conducted a series of experiments using off-the-shelf LLMs, primarily ChatGPT and Google Gemini—to explore how effectively they could support ideation in natural language.
+Before committing to a full voice-led proof of concept, I conducted a series of experiments using off-the-shelf LLMs, primarily ChatGPT (Advanced Voice Mode) to explore how effectively they could support ideation in natural language.

 These early sessions helped answer several key design questions: